How to make a rubber stamp

 how to make a rubber stamp step 1

 The v-tool helps to remove large areas from the rubber which will not be required in the finished stamp.
-If you can’t find one, you can use the x-acto blade instead, but a v-tool makes it easier.
+If you can’t find one, you can use a craft knife instead, but a v-tool makes it easier.

 Step 2